MicrosoftDocs/entra-docs/docs/identity/saas-apps/g-suite-provisioning-tutorial.md

     * The group membership is provisioned in 2 – 10 minutes.
 When there is a high rate of requests at one time, requests are throttled at a rate of five requests per 10 seconds.
     * For the first five users within a 10-second period activating their group membership for a specific application, group membership is provisioned in the application within 2-10 minutes.
     * For the sixth user and above within a 10-second period activating their group membership for a specific application, group membership is provisioned to the application in the next synchronization cycle.
 The synchronization cycle runs every 40 minutes.
 The throttling limits are per enterprise application.
-* If the user is unable to access the necessary group in Google Cloud / Google Workspace, please review the troubleshooting tips below, PIM logs, and provisioning logs to ensure that the group membership was updated successfully.
-Depending on how the target application has been architected, it may take additional time for the group membership to take effect in the application.
+* If the user is unable to access the necessary group in Google Cloud / Google Workspace, review the PIM logs, and provisioning logs to ensure that the group membership was updated successfully.
+Depending on how the target application is architected, it may take more time for the group membership to take effect in the application.
 * You can create alerts for failures using [Azure Monitor](https://learn.microsoft.com/entra/identity/app-provisioning/application-provisioning-log-analytics).

 ## Change log